rybafish/rybafish.github.io/contextSQLs.md

 Sinve v0.9 RybaFish supports context SQLs.

-This means you can define a custom sql that can be invoked from righ mouse click menu in results area.
+This means you can define a custom sql that can be invoked from the right mouse click menu in the results area.

 ![context sql example](http://rybafish.github.io/contextsql.png)

-The list of proposed SQLs depends on the column name.
+List of proposed SQLs depends solely on the column name.
+Definitions of context sqls stored in ContextSQLs folder.

-Definition example:
+Context SQL file definition example (01_statement_hash.yaml):
 ```
 column: 'STATEMENT_HASH'